 - It is the best method to clean between the teeth for the unenthusiastic.

-- It doesn't remove the larger food debris stuck in between the teeth.
+- Doesn't remove the larger food debris stuck in between the teeth

-- It is less effective for gum pockets than the Waterpik.
+- Less effective for gum pockets than the Waterpik

-- It is a small and handy device, easy to store, and easy to fill.
+- Small and handy device, easy to store, and easy to fill

 The AirFloss cleans perfectly in every spot.
 My major concerns were with a little dental crown that is always hard to clean properly.
 And I was also concerned with my daughter's braces.
 Flossing with braces is a nightmare, all teens and parents know that, unless your kid is an angel.
 This thing works wonders for both my daughter and me.